software-dev2010/transactions/README.md

 and transactions-validation microservice send the message to the queue and transactions-persistence get the message from the queue and if transactions-persistence is temporary unavailable the message is waiting on the queue until transactions-persistence microservice is available.
+- To retrieve the pdfreport, I used a POST request because I think cnp is a sensible information and it shouldn't appear in the endpoint.
 - there are some unit tests